DeepDeducing/BlackJack/README.md

 # Deep Deducing on BlackJack

 This repository contains codes of deep deducing solving the black jack problems.
+We present two different ways to solve black jack problem.
 To reproduce the results in the paper, simply run Deducing.py

 ## Requirements